Novartis/EQP-QM/README.txt

     annotation.

     GTF file
+    Only entries with feature type "exon" which contain a "gene_id" field are used by eqp-setup.sh (and, thus, for the quantification of genes, exons, and junctions).

-    The GTF file needs to contain a "gene_id" field.
-Note that the standard GTF file provided by UCSC contains the transcript id in the "gene_id" field.
-EQP-QM will generate counts for the transcripts in this case, however, these cannot be considered as transcript abundance estimates; in particular, one read can contribute to many transcripts.
+    Caveat: Note that the standard GTF file provided by UCSC contains the transcript id in the "gene_id" field (which equals the "transcript_id" field).
+In this case EQP-QM will generate counts for the transcripts;
+    however, please note that these cannot be considered as transcript abundance estimates; in particular, one read can contribute to many transcripts.
 Ensembl GTF files work without problems.

+ 2. Secondly the Fastq files need to be aligned against the chosen reference genome using a (splice-aware) aligner of your choice (e.g.
+    HiSAT, STAR, or Tophat2) to create SAM/BAM files.

     Caveat: Please note that the chromosome names for NCBI/UCSC are different from the chromosome names used by Ensembl.
-So it is not possible to use a genome downloaded from NCBI/UCSC for alignment and an Ensembl GTF to provide the genome annotation.
+So it is not possible to use a genome downloaded from NCBI/UCSC for alignment and an Ensembl GTF file for the genome annotation.
+In general, please make sure that the identifiers in the genome Fasta file and the GTF file are consistent.

+Note that the above two steps are independent of each other and can be executed in parallel.

-Once eqp-setup.sh finishes, EQP-QM can be invoked on a SAM/BAM file via:
+Once the alignment and the setup of EQP-QM are finished, the quantification step can be invoked on a SAM/BAM file via:

    eqp-quantify.sh -d <data directory> <output directory> <SAM/BAM file>

+This will create the files <SAM/BAM file base>-gene.cnt,
+<SAM/BAM file base>-gene.cnt, and <SAM/BAM file base>-junction.cnt in
+the directory <output directory> if <SAM/BAM file base> is the basename of <SAM/BAM file> without extension .sam or .bam.

 The run time depends on the number of reads in the SAM/BAM file.
-Expect ~30min-1h for ~10M paired-end reads.
-EQP-QM needs at least 10GB main memory.
+Expect ~0.5-1h for ~10M paired-end reads.
+EQP-QM needs at least 10GB of main memory.